lamassuiot/docs/docs/extension.md

 To get developers up to speed with new updates releated with Lamassu, a AMQP-based Queue service is deployed to provide real-time events.
 The core components (`Lamassu CA`, `Lamassu DeviceManager` and `Lamassu DMS Enroller`) publish new event messages if an update opperation is triggered.
 Update opperations are any tpye of function that end up modifying data in any way.
 Once a core component registers an update opperation, it then published a special crafted event message to the `lamassu_events` queue.

-Each publish event follows the [https://cloudevents.io/](Cloud Event) syntaxis.

-The asynchronous messages then synchronize with the especified cloud-provider.

 ## Cloud Proxy